Employment law- Disability discrimination

 The relevant legislation appears under the Equality Act 2010 (“the Act”), which provides there should be no disability discrimination at work.

-People with HIV, cancer or multiple sclerosis, and some visual impairment are automatically protected by the Act, as soon as diagnosis is given-without having to show that the condition has a substantial and long-term effect on their ability to carry out normal day-to-day activities.
-On the other hand, some conditions are specifically excluded from being covered by the definition of disability, such as addiction to alcohol, nicotine and any other substance (unless the addiction is the result of medically- prescribed drugs or treatment.
+If you have cancer, multiple sclerosis, HIV infection, and visual impairment, you are automatically protected by the Act, as soon as diagnosis is given-without having to show that the condition has a substantial and long-term effect on your ability to carry out normal day-to-day activities.

-The Act applies to all employees, job applicants, trainees, contract workers, office holders (including company directors and managers), those who are on secondment and the self-employed.
+The disability discrimination provisions apply to all employees, job applicants, trainees, contract workers, office holders (including company directors and managers), those who are on secondment and the self-employed.
 The Act covers all areas of areas of employment including recruitment, selection and promotion, the provision of training, the provision of benefits, retirement and occupational pensions.

 What is disability discrimination?

 Disability discrimination is where you are treated unequally because of your disability, your perceived disability or the disability is with someone with whom you associate (like a close member of your family).
 The Act deems that disability is a ‘protected characteristic’ and, accordingly, discrimination is unlawful.